Listen to this article

 Your H1B petition can also get a NOIR if the US embassy visa officer thinks that you are not eligible for H1B even after USCIS has approved your petition.

-- This has been reported by one of our guest who got the form 221g NOIR after H1B interview at Mumbai consulate even when he was working full time with US employer.
+- This has been reported by one of our guests who got the form 221g NOIR after the H1B interview at the Mumbai consulate even when he was working full time with a US employer.

-- Another H1B worker got a Notice of intent issued by Mumbai US embassy after working in US for more than 6 years and multiple extension approvals by USCIS.
+- Another H1B worker got a Notice of intent issued by the Mumbai US embassy after working in the US for more than 6 years and multiple extension approvals by USCIS.

-USCIS can issue NOIR anytime.
-Many people have received NOIR notice for their first H1B that was approved in lottery around 2015.
+USCIS can issue NOIR at any time.
+Many people have received NOIR notice for their first H1B that was approved in the lottery around 2015.

-The the NOIR is finally approved, your current H1B also stands invalidated.
+The NOIR is finally approved, and your current H1B also stands invalidated.